 Professor of Mathematical Statistics

-His principal scientific interests are probability theory and statistical mechanics, and especially the mathematical theory of disordered physical systems.
+Geoffrey Grimmett’s principal scientific interests are probability theory and statistical mechanics, especially the mathematical theory of disordered physical systems.

-In addition to numerous research articles, he has written three research books entitled Percolation (1999), The Random-Cluster Model (2006), and Probability on Graphs (2010), and he has co-authored two successful textbooks on probability and random processes at the undergraduate and postgraduate levels.
+In addition to numerous research articles, he has written three research books entitled Percolation (1999), The Random-Cluster Model (2006), and Probability on Graphs (2010).
+He has co-authored two successful textbooks on probability and random processes at the undergraduate and postgraduate levels.

-In his spare time, he plays the harpsichord badly, and he travels with family and friends to quiet places of extraordinary beauty, high and low.
+In his spare time, he plays the harpsichord (badly) and travels with family and friends to quiet places of extraordinary beauty.